Lucy Cranwell: Recognition

 Lucy May Cranwell Smith was elected as a Fellow of the Royal Society of New Zealand in 1944, and was the second woman to receive this award.
-In 1992, Cranwell was awarded an Honorary Doctor of Science by the University of Auckland.
+In 1992, Cranwell was awarded an Honorary Doctor of Science by the University of Auckland, and in 1999 became a Fellow of Auckland War Memorial Museum.

 In 2017, Cranwell was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Legacy

 The New Zealand Association of Scientists Cranwell Medal is awarded to a practising scientist for excellence in communicating science to the general public in any area of science or technology.
 In 2017 this medal was renamed from the Science Communicator Medal to honour Cranwell, a remarkable communicator of science – in a time when this was essentially unheard of.
 The inaugural winner was the physicist Ocean Mercier.

 Cranwell's childhood home in Henderson, which was bought by her father from Thomas Henderson, was donated to Waitakere City by the Cranwell family, and is now the location of Cranwell Park.

-The New Zealand native grass species Festuca luciarum is named after both her and Lucy Moore.
 A tramping track at Anawhata on the west coast of the Waitākere Ranges, which Cranwell was a passionate advocate for, is named after Cranwell.

+Numerous species have been named after Cranwell, including New Zealand native species such as Libertia cranwelliae, the seaweed Codium cranwelliae, and the lichen Buellia cranwelliae, the binomial name for the New Zealand sand diver (Tewara cranwellae), and the Hawaiian endemic plant Stenogyne cranwelliae.
+The New Zealand native grass species Festuca luciarum was named after both her and Lucy Moore.
+In addition, several fossil pollen genera and species have been named in Cranwell's honour, including Cranwellia, Cranwellipollis and Nothofagidites cranwellae.